yuanzheliang/yuanzheliang.github.io/_pages/openings.md

   - /markdown.html
 ---

 ## Ph.D.
-Recruitment Opportunity Fall 2025
+Recruitment Opportunity
-The Liang's Research Group in the School of Chemical, Biological, and Environmental Engineering (CBEE) at Oregon State University (https://yuanzheliang.github.io/) is recruiting one fully-funded Ph.D. student for Fall 2025.
+The Liang's Research Group in the School of Chemical, Biological, and Environmental Engineering (CBEE) at Oregon State University (https://yuanzheliang.github.io/) is recruiting one fully-funded Ph.D. student.

 Ph.D.
 Candidate Requirements: